semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-without-semgrep-app.md

 ## Configuring the CI job

 The following sections describe methods to customize your CI job.
-Many of these features require the correct setup of environment variables.

 ### Passing or failing the CI job